nukleros/operator-builder/README.md

   relative path from the workload manifest to all the files that contain the static manifests we talked about in step 2.

-For more info about API groups, versions and kinds, checkout the [Kubebuilder docs](https://kubebuilder.io/cronjob-tutorial/gvks.html).
+For more info about API groups, versions and kinds, check out the [Kubebuilder docs](https://kubebuilder.io/cronjob-tutorial/gvks.html).

 The following fields in the `spec` are optional: